RackunSec/ByteForce/README.md

 ### PDF Documents
 ByteForce has the ability to check the document for a valid PDF header and also to search for plain-text case-insensitive executable file names.
 This does not deflate/inflate data streams.
 This is a simple string check on the file.

-_Screenshot: ByteForce showing a potentially dangerous PDF file_
+_Screenshot: ByteForce showing a potentially dangerous PDF file made using Metasploit_

 <img src="https://weaknetlabs.com/images/bf-07.png"/>
 ## Screenshots